hgot07/openwrt-passpoint/ap/README.md

 If nothing shows up, that hostapd isn't capable of Hotspot 2.0.

-The default package installed is normally wpad-basic (-wolfssl), which doesn't have Hotspot 2.0 support.
+The pre-installed package is normally wpad-basic (-wolfssl), which doesn't have Hotspot 2.0 support.
-**You have to remove wpad-basic and install a full version of wpad (eg. wpad-openssl).**
+**You have to remove wpad-basic and install a full version of wpad (e.g. wpad-openssl).**
-Unticking checkbox "Automatically remove unused dependencies" is strongly recommended when you remove wpad-basic.
+Unticking the checkbox "Automatically remove unused dependencies" is strongly recommended when you remove wpad-basic.

 **Note**: GL-MT3000 users should not try changing the iw package.